 Graduate students with a course grade of less than a "B" will receive a mid-semester progress report with a written plan of action to assist the student to improve their academic standing.
-The student must meet with the faculty member concerned to address issues and concerns and to plan a course of action that may assist the student to be successful in the course.
+The student must meet with the course faculty member to address issues and to plan a course of action that may assist the student to be successful in the course.